argoproj/argo-cd/docs/operator-manual/core.md

 ## Using

-Once Argo CD Core is installed, users will be able to interact with it by relying on Gitops.
-The available Kubernetes resources will be the Application and the ApplicationSet CRDs.
+Once Argo CD Core is installed, users will be able to interact with it by relying on GitOps.
+The available Kubernetes resources will be the `Application` and the `ApplicationSet` CRDs.
 By using those resources, users will be able to deploy and manage applications in Kubernetes.

 It is still possible to use Argo CD CLI even when running Argo CD